floriankraemer/floriankraemer.github.io/_posts/2024-12-01-Are-the-SOLID-Principles-problematic.markdown

 **OCP**: OCP is often explained as plugin system in other articles, but this is more than just about plugin systems: If your discount calculation code is separated from the shopping cart code, its not only fulfilling the SRP principle but also the OCP principle.
 You won't have to directly modify the shopping cart but you can modify it through discount calculator instance passed to it.

 **LSP**: Your discount and tax calculators should be replaceable without changing the actual behavior.
 A good example of behavior is when one discount calculator would throw an exception in the case it gets into a negative total while another one would do it correctly and return a total of 0.00.
 They behave differently and are not a valid substitution.
-The except would force the shopping cart to change, because it now has to catch an exception.
+The exception would force the shopping cart to change, because it now has to catch an exception.

 **ISP**: Assuming you have a tax and discount calculation within the same "ShoppingCart" class, it not only violates SRP but also the LSP principle: You should define two classes or interfaces for each of the responsibilities.
 So discounts and tax calculations can not only evolve independently but can also be optionally used.